jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 72
 What is HTTP?

 - HTTP is HyperText Transfer Protocol, which is the protocol used by the world wide web to send and receive requests.
-Information that is sent via HTTP is typically encoded as HTML (HyperText Markup Language) pages.
+Typically, information that is sent via HTTP is typically encoded as HTML (HyperText Markup Language) pages, but the information retrieved can also be other documents, scripts, images, videos, etc.
+- HTTP is a stateless, text-based, response / request protocol which is inherently insecure.
+- It is used by clients to make requests and servers to return correponding responses.

 ---